edelveart/edelveart/README.md

 ## Projects

-* [TypeScriptTonnetz](https://github.com/edelveart/TypeScriptTonnetz) : TypeScriptTonnetz is a set of functions and operations from Mathematical Music Theory (transformational approach) in Typescript.
+* [TypeScriptTonnetz](https://github.com/edelveart/TypeScriptTonnetz) : TypeScriptTonnetz is a set of functions and operations from Mathematical Music Theory (transformational approach) in TypeScript.
 It emerged as a development branch to contribute to Miika Alonen's phenomenal ZifferJS project.
 * [Sonic Pi - Edelve](https://github.com/edelveart/Sonic_Pi_Edelve) : Contains a set of ideas and code from Sonic Pi that were used in teaching basic music technology.
 * [TypeScript Music Generators](https://github.com/edelveart/TypeScript-Music-Generators) : It is a set of musical sequence generators flavored with p-adic numbers.
 Its purpose is to play creatively with local mathematics during live coding.